Key Takeaways

 There are several different methods you may be able to use to revoke your previous will through legal means, depending on your state.
 To revoke your will, consider one of the following steps.

-In general, creating a new will replaces any previous wills.
+In general, creating a new will replaces any previous written or electronic wills.
 There are two main methods—express revocation and implied revocation.

 An example of such language would be: